pengxiangzhang/la-mgmt-system/doc/Documentation.md

 - Manage Course: include add and remove a course.
 - LA Management: include assign courses to LA(a list in course-select\[] field).
-- Allow one LA to change their office hour in the user list.
+- Allow one LA to change their office hours in the user list.
-- Allow all LA to change their office hour
+- Allow all LA to change their office hours
 - Export Log

 #### decision.html.erb?id=